Challenges in the Life of Arnold Schwarzenegger in a Detailed Timeline

 On December 9, 2001, Arnold Schwarzenegger broke six ribs and was hospitalized for four days after a motorcycle crash in Los Angeles.

-In 2004, Arnold Schwarzenegger responded to allegations of sexual misconduct, admitting he had "behaved badly sometimes" and apologized, while also disputing the truthfulness of many of the stories.
+In 2004, Arnold Schwarzenegger responded to allegations of sexual misconduct that surfaced during his campaign for governor in 2003, admitting he had "behaved badly sometimes" and apologized.

-In 2004, in an interview with Fortune, Schwarzenegger discussed the child abuse he suffered at the hands of his father.
+In an interview with Fortune in 2004, Arnold Schwarzenegger discussed experiencing what he described as child abuse at the hands of his father, including physical punishments.

 November 2005: Defeat of Ballot Measures in Special Election

-In 2005, Peter Pilz from the Austrian Green Party unsuccessfully advocated for the Austrian Parliament to revoke Arnold Schwarzenegger's Austrian citizenship due to his decision not to intervene in the executions of Donald Beardslee and Stanley Williams, citing Article 33 of the Austrian Citizenship Act.
+In 2005, Peter Pilz attempted to revoke Arnold Schwarzenegger's Austrian citizenship due to his decision not to intervene in the executions of Donald Beardslee and Stanley Williams.

 January 8, 2006: Motorcycle accident in Los Angeles

-On January 8, 2006, while riding his Harley-Davidson motorcycle with his son Patrick, Arnold Schwarzenegger was involved in an accident in Los Angeles, sustaining a lip injury that required 15 stitches; neither his son nor the other driver were injured.
+On January 8, 2006, Arnold Schwarzenegger, while riding his Harley-Davidson motorcycle in Los Angeles with his son Patrick in the sidecar, was involved in a collision with a car.
+He sustained an injury to his lip requiring 15 stitches, while his son and the other driver were unharmed.

 On December 23, 2006, Arnold Schwarzenegger tripped over his ski pole and broke his right femur while skiing in Sun Valley, Idaho, with his family.